-Clients who require stabilization may begin their treatment with detox, which is physician directed and medically monitored.
-Detox clients receive both individual and group counseling, and medications such as methadone or buprenorphine may be administered to ease the symptoms of withdrawal.
-The Richmond facility is one of 35 (two percent) to offer methadone and one of 96 (20 percent) to offer buprenorphine.
-There is no information provided by the facility, at time of writing, as to whether they administer naloxone as well.
+At Sacred Heart Rehabilitation, clients who require stabilization may begin the process of recovery with detox, which is physician directed and medically monitored.
+Clients in that program receive medications such as methadone or buprenorphine, administered to ease the symptoms of withdrawal.
+The Richmond facility is one of 37 (8.1 percent) of Michigan facilities to offer methadone and one of 91 (20 percent) to offer buprenorphine.

-Once stabilized, many clients move on to residential inpatient treatment.
-Programming is tailored to each client’s individual needs, but most treatment plans include a mix of individual therapy, group therapy, educational didactic groups and lectures, medication management, and recreational activities.
+Afterwards, clients may move on to residential inpatient treatment.
+Although clients follow treatment plans tailored to their individual needs, most participate in a mix of individual therapy, group therapy, educational didactic groups and lectures, medication management, and recreational activities.
 Additionally, residents have access to medical services.

-Those with opiate dependency can access medication-assisted treatment (MAT) on an outpatient basis.
+Clients who are opiate dependent can access medication-assisted treatment (MAT) on an outpatient basis as well.
 In addition to medication administration, the program includes educational didactic groups, 12-step programming, and both group and individual therapy.
-Therapy groups address mental health topics including depression, anxiety, and eating disorders among others.
+Therapy groups address mental health topics including depression, anxiety, and eating disorders.

-While the facility's website doesn't disclose any information regarding discharge or aftercare planning, Sacred Heart's Port Huron location offers a supportive, independent living program for those in need.
+Although the facility's website doesn't disclose information regarding discharge or aftercare planning, several of the organization’s locations offer a supportive, independent recovery living program for those in need.

-According to the facility’s website, the staff is comprised of physicians, nurses, therapists, counselors, and other experienced personnel.
-The 23 alumni and their loved ones polled by Rehabs.com to date rated the staff's level of experience and training 4.1 out of five stars on average.
+At Sacred Heart Rehabilitation, the professional staff includes physicians, nurses, therapists, counselors, and other experienced personnel.
+The 23 alumni and their loved ones polled by Rehabs.com to date generally appreciated the staff's aptitude.

 ACCOMMODATIONS & AMENITIES